jeremy-rifkin/cpptrace/README.md

 `cpptrace::absorb_trace_exceptions`: Configure whether the library silently absorbs internal exceptions and continues.
 Default is true.

-`cpptrace::ctrace_enable_inlined_call_resolution`: Configure whether the library will attempt to resolve inlined call information for release builds.
+`cpptrace::enable_inlined_call_resolution`: Configure whether the library will attempt to resolve inlined call information for release builds.
 Default is true.

 `cpptrace::experimental::set_cache_mode`: Control time-memory tradeoffs within the library.
 By default speed is